-The Board shall select its chairman (the "Chairman") and the Corporation's Chief Executive Officer (the "CEO") in any way it considers in the best interests of the Corporation.
-The Board maintains the flexibility to determine whether the roles of Chairman of the Board and CEO should be combined or separated, based on what it believes is in the best interests of the Company at a given point in time.
+The Board shall select its Chairman of the Board (the "Chairman") and the CEO in any way it considers in the best interests of the Corporation.
+The Board maintains the flexibility to determine whether the roles of Chairman and CEO should be combined or separated, based on what it believes is in the best interests of the Corporation at a given point in time.